PANDA National Helpline (Monday to Saturday) 1300 726 306

 Mum and dad cuddling baby

 Perinatal anxiety and depression can affect any person and their family, regardless of culture, age, or socio-economic situation.
 While you can’t “fix” what your partner is going through, you can support them while they seek help and receive treatment.
-It’s important to remember that help is also available for you if you are finding the experience of supporting your partner stressful or challenging.

 Impact on relationships and wellbeing

-Perinatal anxiety and depression can impact enormously on all areas of wellbeing: physical, emotional and social.
+Perinatal anxiety and depression can impact enormously in all areas of wellbeing: physical, emotional and social.
 Overwhelm, exhaustion, loss of confidence, fear of leaving the house or being with other people can all take its toll.
 Relationships with partners, family and friends can be impacted.

 The longer a parent experiencing mental health issues goes without seeking treatment, the more likely it is that their partner may experience changes to their mental health too.